Reference

 inspect

-Show the current database state for roles and privileges managed by the manifest.
+Show the current database state for roles and privileges.

 pgroles inspect --database-url postgres://localhost/mydb